|

 The latest from Walanthropy:

-Walmart and the Walton Family Foundation have relied on a debatable definition of “sustainable” seafood that allows it to achieve its sourcing goals without fundamentally changing its business model.
+Op-ed: Walmart's Outsized Catch Walmart and the Walton Family Foundation have relied on a debatable definition of “sustainable” seafood that allows it to achieve its sourcing goals without fundamentally changing its business model.

+Walmart and EDF Forged an Unlikely Partnership.
+17 Years Later, What's Changed?
 We talk with Elizabeth Sturcken for an up-close look at the sustainability alliance between the environmental nonprofit and the retail behemoth.

-Walmart’s efforts to redefine itself as a regenerative company are at odds with its low-cost model, and combined with the Walton family’s vast investments in regenerative agriculture, have the potential to remake the marketplace.
+Walmart’s ‘Regenerative Foodscape’ Walmart’s efforts to redefine itself as a regenerative company are at odds with its low-cost model, and combined with the Walton family’s vast investments in regenerative agriculture, have the potential to remake the marketplace.

-Walmart’s annual revenues are larger than the GDP of Sweden; its founding family are prolific philanthropists.
+The Long Reach of the Walmart-Walton Empire Walmart’s annual revenues are larger than the GDP of Sweden; its founding family are prolific philanthropists.
 Their nexus is poorly understood.

 Stay tuned for more reporting on Walmart and the Walton Family's unprecedented influence over food, policy, and the planet.